DiegoCarrero/Front-End-Portfolio-Project/README.md

 # Front-End-Portfolio-Project

 ## Star Wars Planets - Your Ideal Home Away From Earth
 This is a web app that allows you to explore some of the planets in the Star Wars universe and helps you choose which one you would like to live in.
 It uses [SWAPI](https://swapi.co/) as an API endpoint to return information about the selected planets.
+Deployed application URL: https://fancy-tiramisu-98dd2d.netlify.app

 ## Tech used
 - Vanilla Javascript